Markham miners memorial unveiling (16 September 2019)

 The memorial won the award for best volunteer project and the Markham Vale Heritage Group was also highly commended recognising the involvement of young people in heritage with its Story Mine project at this year’s Derbyshire Heritage Awards.

 Residents can share their memories of Markham Colliery on the Markham Story Mine website.

 Anyone interested in sponsoring a figure can contact Head of Markham Vale, Peter Storey by emailing firstname.lastname@example.org or tel: 01629 535417 for more information.

-Selection of photos from the event will be shared soon (credit Derbyshire County Council)
+Photos from the event (credit Derbyshire County Council)